dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/search/criteria_search.png" alt="Field specific search criteria"/></p>

-In case of a text field, just enter the search term directly; for fields with value lists, choose the term from a list of all allowed values in a dropdown menu.
+In case of a text field, just enter the search term directly; for fields with valuelists, choose the term from a list of all allowed values in a dropdown menu.

 **Important**: In contrast to the search filter, no prefix search is performed in this case.
 The chosen search